 The saints know that the lives and writings of other saints are invaluable resources and so they make a point of drinking from the fountains of other saints.
 They know that they are drawing from reliable sources who have shown themselves to be faithful to God,

-Sometimes, saints encounter the writings of someone who has not yet been canonized, but, in the case of young Elizabeth Catez, the beauty of the truth of what she encountered in the writings of a yet-to-be canonized saint stood out and got her attention.
+Sometimes, saints, such as St. Elizabeth of the Trinity, encounter the writings of someone who has not yet been canonized.
+In the case of young Elizabeth Catez, the beauty of the truth of what she encountered in the writings of a yet-to-be canonized saint stood out and got her attention.
 She recognized the spiritual genius of the writing, and it helped her make her calling sure.

 Then, as she pursued her vocation, she continued to draw from the deep well of the saints, by focusing and meditating on the writings of the greatest missionary of the Church.

 Elizabeth Catez was born on July 18, 1880 in France in a military camp.
 Her father, Joseph, was a captain in the French military.
 And, her mother, Marie Rolland, was the daughter of a retired military commandant.
 She was known for her strong will, musical talent, and enjoyment of life.
 After her father passed away when she was only 7 years old, her mother, her younger sister, Marguerite, and she moved to Dijon, France to an apartment within view of the local Discalced Carmelite monastery.

 Even at a young age, Elizabeth exhibited her strength of character which was accompanied by a fierce temper.
 Unbeknownst to Elizabeth, her mother loaned Elizabeth's favorite doll to the parish priest for a play.
 In the middle of the play, Elizabeth recognized her doll and stood up, crying out, "You wicked priest!
 Give me back my Jeanette!"
 Later, another priest who was familiar with the child confided to Elizabeth's mother that given her strong personality, Elizabeth would either become a demon or an angel.